 In summer 2019, 16,978 students selected 86,495 books during Books on Break in Durham Public Schools, Chapel-Hill Carrboro City Schools, Orange County Schools, Bladen, and Columbus counties!

 Books on Break 2021 will continue its partnership with local schools by providing them with boxes of books in May.
-Book Harvest will then support schools in their distribution of the books to their students prior to summer.

 Well Fed, Well Read